duplode/stunts-cartography/README.md

 [Threepenny](http://hackage.haskell.org/package/threepenny-gui)
 (browser-hosted frontend).

-This suite is still pretty coarse, interface-wise in particular, and there is currently just one executable which is ready to run out of the box, the track viewer.
-Nonetheless, the core functionality of track map rendering is fully functional.
+This suite currently just one executable ready to run out of the box, the track viewer.
+Nonetheless, despite being somewhat unpolished, the viewer is fully functional, and supports a number of advanced features.

 ## Suite components